 Deitch Projects was known for presenting the first solo exhibitions in New York of important emerging artists including Cecily Brown, Kehinde Wiley and Tauba Auerbach.
 The gallery also produced exhibitions and books with artists who had been part of Jeffrey Deitch's circle since the mid 1970s and early 1980s.
 The gallery was the exclusive representative of the Estate of Keith Haring and presented projects with Francesco Clemente, George Condo, Jon Kessler, David Salle and Alan Suicide.
 It presented two exhibitions with Jonathan Borofsky, who created his first public wall drawing in Deitch's 1975 Lives exhibition.
 The gallery produced "The Studio of the Street," a book and exhibition on Jean-Michel Basquiat's work in the transitional year of 1981, when he went from working on street to working in the studio.
 Deitch Projects presented several ambitious projects with Yoko Ono including "Ex-It," with one hundred trees growing out of one hundred wooden children’s coffins.

 "I Bite America and America Bites Me," the notorious 1997 performance in which Oleg Kulik lived in the gallery for two weeks as a dog, helped to establish the gallery’s reputation for audacious programming.
 Gallery visitors were required to roll down, rather than walk down Paola Pivi’s grass slope in the 2006 "The Garden Party" exhibition.
 Guests were asked to check their underwear at the door for Noritoshi Hirakawa and Arto Lindsay’s 2002 "Shower in the Dark."
-For 2007's "Nest," Dan Colen and Dash Snow shredded 2,000 phone books, filled the gallery waist-deep with paper, then invited their community of artists, musicians, and friends to party in it.
+For 2007's "Nest," Dan Colen and Dash Snow filled the gallery waist-deep with 2,000 shredded phone books, then invited their community of artists, musicians, and friends to paint, perform, and party in the space.

 Deitch Projects was also known for its support of artists who are inspired by street culture.
 One of the gallery’s most influential projects was "Street Market" in 2000, an installation by Barry McGee, Steve Powers and Todd James that recreated an apocalyptic version of an urban street.
 For "Session the Bowl" in 2002, radical architects Simparch built an empty wooden swimming pool in the gallery and invited skateboarders to “session the bowl” twenty-four hours a day.
 In 2008, Deitch Projects produced a project with Swoon that included the construction of seven boats in the form of floating sculptures.
 The boats sailed down the Hudson River from upstate New York and docked in front of the artist's exhibition in the gallery's expansive riverfront space in Long Island City.
 The gallery partnered with Goldman Properties to present an ongoing mural project at the corner of Houston Street and Bowery and to create "Wynwood Walls," an outdoor museum of street art in Miami.